Hampton Hargate Primary School’s Vision Statement

 In pursuit of excellence we will always endeavour to demonstrate best practice, promote the spiritual, moral, cultural, mental and physical development of pupils - in our school and in society - and prepare the children for the opportunities, responsibilities and experiences of later life.

-All pupils will experience a broad and balanced curriculum, which supports, challenges and extends their self-discipline, motivation and self esteem in order to achieve excellence in learning.
-By working closely with pupils, parents and the wider community we will support and encourage the children to develop into confident, successful, responsible, independent beings who have an appreciation and sense of Citizenship.
+We ensure pupils experience a broad and balanced curriculum which supports, challenges and extends their self-discipline, motivation and self-esteem.
+By working closely with pupils, parents and the wider community, we will support and encourage the children to develop into confident, independent, successful and responsible individuals who have an appreciation and an appropriate sense of Citizenship.

 Hampton Hargate Primary School’s Aims

 Our aim is to foster the development of inquisitive and well-informed children who are able to think for themselves and act in a responsible, independent way.
 We aim to develop enquiring open minds, self-disciplined work habits and a search for excellence in all things.

 We will strive to: